Freenove/Freenove_Ultimate_Starter_Kit/docs/source/fnk0017/codes/tutorial/11_Servo.rst

     Servo class must be instantiated when used, that is, define an object of Servo type, for example:

         Servo myservo;

     Most other boards can define 12 objects of Servo type, namely, they can control up to 12 servos.

     The function commonly used in the servo class is as follows:

         myservo.attach(pin): Initialize the servo, the parameter is the port connected to servo signal line;

         myservo.write(angle): Control servo to rotate to the specified angle; parameter here is to specify the angle.

 After the Servo object is defined, it can refer to the function, such as initializing the servo:

 .. code-block:: c
+    :linenos:

     myservo.attach(servoPin); // attaches the servo on servoPin to the servo object

 After initializing the servo, you can control the servo to rotate to a specific angle:

 .. code-block:: c
+    :linenos:

     myservo.write(pos);              // tell servo to go to position in variable "pos"